fysoul17/google_maps_place_picker/README.md

 automaticallyImplyAppBarLeading | bool | By default, there is a back button on the top.
 Setting false will remove the back button. autocompleteOnTrailingWhitespace | bool | Whether to allow autocomplete to run even on whitespace at the end of the search.
 Defaults to false.
-Issue ref #54. onTapBack* | Function(PlaceProvider)? | Called when leaving the Google Picker by pressing the back button. onCameraMoveStarted\* | Function(PlaceProvider)? | Called when the camera starts moving.
+Issue ref #54. onTapBack* | Function(PlaceProvider)? | Called when leaving the Google Picker by pressing the back button. zoomGesturesEnabled\* | bool | Disable pinch zoom gestures, this does not control the appearance of the zoom in/out buttons.
+zoomControlsEnabled\* | bool | Show the zoom in/out buttons on the bottom right of the screen, this does not control the pinch zoom gestures. onCameraMoveStarted\* | Function(PlaceProvider)? | Called when the camera starts moving.
 (GoogleMap widget) onCameraMove\* | CameraPositionCallback? | Called repeatedly as the camera continues to move after an onCameraMoveStarted call.
 (GoogleMap widget) onCameraIdle\* | Function(PlaceProvider)? | Called when camera movement has ended, there are no pending animations and the user has stopped interacting with the map.
 (GoogleMap widget)